|Nov. 28, 1995

 |Best Championship Finish:

-Chase Elliott, the son of 1988 Cup Series champion Bill Elliott, captured Rookie of the Year honors in 2016 as he replaced the retired Jeff Gordon in the iconic No. 24 Hendrick Motorsports Chevrolet.
+Chase Elliott, the son of 1988 NASCAR Cup Series champion Bill Elliott, captured Cup Series Rookie of the Year honors in 2016 as he replaced the retired Jeff Gordon in the iconic No. 24 Hendrick Motorsports Chevrolet.

 Elliott’s ascent through super late models and other national touring divisions is decorated with wins and accolades.
 The Georgia Racing Hall of Fame named Elliott its 2013 Driver of the Year after winning the All-American 400 at historic Nashville Fairgrounds and becoming the first driver to win all four super late model majors.

 Elliott was signed by Hendrick Motorsports owner and JR Motorsports partner Rick Hendrick in 2011.
-He scored his first NASCAR K&N Series win at Iowa Speedway on May 19, 2012, and won the ARCA race at Pocono Raceway on June 8, 2013.
-His splash into the NASCAR Gander Outdoors Truck Series reset the record books.
-He became, at the time, the youngest winner in series history in only his sixth start – Sept.
+He scored his first NASCAR K&N East Series (now ARCA Menards Series East) win at Iowa Speedway on May 19, 2012, and won the ARCA race at Pocono Raceway on June 8, 2013.
+His splash into the NASCAR Gander RV & Outdoors Truck Series started with him becoming, at the time, the youngest winner in series history in only his sixth start – Sept.
 1, 2013 at Canadian Tire Motorsports Park.

 Elliott transitioned to the Truck Series after a strong season of firsts in the NASCAR K&N Pro Series East.
 During the 2012 season, he captured his first career NASCAR victory on May 19 when he took the checkered flag in the K&N Pro Series East-West combination event at Iowa Speedway.
 At the conclusion of the 14-race season, Elliott tallied six top-five finishes, nine top-10s and was chosen again by fans as the K&N Pro Series East Most Popular Driver.